 To overcome this challenge, Felix enlisted the assistance of a sport psychologist, Dr. Michael Gervais.
 They figured out that Felix was fixated on the suit, and had lost his connection with the overall vision of the mission.
 He had lost the dream, and was focused on the urgent issue of the day, not the important work that would lead to achievement.

 The first item that they worked on was to reconnect Felix with the most powerful element of the mission, which was the dream to do something that no human had ever done before.
 Then they slowly began to desensitize Felix to the suit, getting him used to small parts of the suit one step at a time.
 For example, they would put on the boots, and just leave them on for the day, while doing other tasks.
 This mirrors our principle of the aggregate of 1% gains, which I've talked about throughout this Program.
 Dr. Gervais taught Felix how to control his breathing to calm himself, and how to speak to himself positively to stay focused.
 Finally, they worked on staying in the present so that Felix could manage his mind.

-The message that you can take from this is that everyone, even the most highly trained and experienced specialists, encounter mental challenges that affect their performance and health.
-However, by applying principles from sport psychology, positive psychology and eastern philosophies we can learn to perform to our potential and to achieve better health at the same time.
+The message that you can take from this is that everyone, even the most highly trained and experienced specialists, encounter mental challenges that affect their performance.
+However, by applying principles from sport psychology, positive psychology and eastern philosophies we can learn to perform to our potential.
 That’s the foundation of what I call Think Clearly.

 This month we will work together to build the foundation for better mental health that will help you reach your high-performance potential.